-I Wish I Were Engulfed in Flames: My Insane Life Raising Two Boys with Autism
+I Wish I Were Engulfed in Flames: My Insane Life Raising Two Boys with Autism by Jeni Decker (2011).
+Extended Book Review with < My Thoughts > by Sara Luker.

 Excerpts from the book – (1% indicates location in the Kindle version of the book, instead of page numbers).

-< Excerpts from Jeni’s book > with < My Thoughts by Sara Luker >
+Excerpts from Jeni’s book with < My Thoughts > by Sara Luker.

 1% “Stars!”
 “Stars?”
 “Stars, yes.”
 When Jaxson smiles, he lights up a room.
 Other times, he resembles the devil incarnate.